docQodly/docs/docs/api/$imageformat.md

 The `$expand` parameter must be used in conjunction with `$imageformat` to fully load and retrieve the image attribute.
 Without `$expand`, the image attribute will not be expanded and the full image data will not be included in the response.

+## Combining with Other Parameters

+The `$imageformat` parameter can be combined with other parameters to customize the retrieval and presentation of image data:

+- **$filter**: Apply filters to the data before retrieving images in the specified format.

+- **$orderby**: Sort the data before retrieving images in the specified format.

+- **$top/$limit** and **$skip**: Limit the number of records and skip a certain number of records before retrieving images.

+- **$expand**: Include related data in the image retrieval response.

+- **$attributes**: Specify which attributes to include in the response along with the formatted image.

+- **$version**: Ensure the correct version of the image is retrieved by specifying the image version number.

+- **$compute**: Perform calculations on related data before retrieving images in the specified format.

+- **$distinct**: Retrieve distinct values related to the image data and format the image response accordingly.

+- **$method=entityset**: Create an entity set and retrieve images in the specified format based on the entity set.

 ## Use Cases